Skip to content

 Cinnamon

-Cinnamon is a spice that has been shown to improve insulin sensitivity and reduce inflammation in the body.
+Cinnamon is a spice shown to improve insulin sensitivity and reduce inflammation.
 It may also help to regulate menstrual cycles in women with PCOS.

 Licorice Root

 Licorice root is a herb that has been used traditionally to support hormonal balance.
-It may be particularly helpful for women with PCOS who experience symptoms such as acne and hair loss, which are often associated with high androgen levels.
-Licorice root can increase blood pressure and so it should be avoided by anyone with hypertension.
+It may be invaluable for women with PCOS who experience symptoms such as acne and hair loss, which are often associated with high androgen levels.
+Licorice root can increase blood pressure, so anyone with hypertension should avoid it.

 It is important to note that herbs can interact with medications and may not be suitable for everyone.
-It is always best to consult with a qualified healthcare practitioner before starting any herbal supplements.
+It is always best to consult a qualified healthcare practitioner before starting herbal supplements.

 Exercise for PCOS

-Regular exercise is important for overall health and can be particularly beneficial for women with PCOS.
+Regular exercise is essential for overall health and can benefit women with infertility and PCOS.
 Exercise can help to improve insulin sensitivity and promote weight loss, both of which may improve fertility in women with PCOS.
 Aim for at least 30 minutes of moderate-intensity exercise most days of the week.
 This can include activities such as walking, cycling, or swimming.

-In conclusion, there are many natural treatments that may be helpful for women with PCOS-related infertility.
+In conclusion, many natural treatments may be helpful for women with Infertility and PCOS.
 These include dietary changes, vitamin and mineral supplements, herbs, and exercise.
-It is important to work with a qualified healthcare practitioner to develop a personalized treatment plan that takes into account your individual needs and health history.
+Working with a qualified healthcare practitioner to develop a personalized treatment plan that considers your needs and health history is important.

 By Dr. Pamela Frank, BSc(Hons), ND